roberttwomey/nosc-toolkit/readme.md

 ### Setup the python lsl interface software

-Do the necessary python installation for the flow-lsl-interface submodule.
-See [lsl/flow-lsl-interface/readme.md](lsl/flow-lsl-interface/readme.md).
+Do the necessary python installation for the python lsl software.
+See [lsl/readme.md](lsl/readme.md).

+### Install Github Desktop

+Download github desktop for windows and install: https://desktop.github.com/

+# TODO
+* textually annotate data
+* unity playback of LSL data
+* exploratory data analysis in python with scikitlearn, matplotlib, other tools
+* use the hrv analysis package: [https://github.com/rhenanbartels/hrv](https://github.com/rhenanbartels/hrv)
+* manual, then automatic classification of peak moments/NOSC